IntentArchitect/Docs/guidelines.md

 Headings should be short and concise and should refrain from being written in a question form.
 Rather write it in a declarative form.
 For instance: `Why isn't Intent Architect not using Package Managers?` should be written as `Why Intent Architect isn't using Package Managers`.

+## How-to articles

+Don't make how-to depend on previous articles to get started.
+It should be self-contained with regards to step-by-step instructions.
+Don't make them complete a tutorial first just to get to the point of starting with the how-to.
+Of course a how-to may make assumptions that the reader should need to know how certain concepts and actions before the how-to can be started (just as you would have to know arithmetic before you can start algebra) and it may have references to other how-to's or reference articles to help explain or to point to "next" kind of articles.

 ## Changing/moving article paths

 So that old links carry on working, keep the just the `.md` files for moved/renamed articles and make their content as follows to have them redirect to the new location: